fgnass/typed-rpc/README.md

 ## React hooks

-While `typed-rpc` itself does not provide any built-in UI framework integrations, you an pair it with [react-api-query](https://www.npmjs.com/package/react-api-query), a thin wrapper around _TanStack Query_.
+While `typed-rpc` itself does not provide any built-in UI framework integrations, you can pair it with [react-api-query](https://www.npmjs.com/package/react-api-query), a thin wrapper around _TanStack Query_.
+A type-safe match made in heaven. 💕

 # License